agrski/agrski.github.io/docs/_drafts/scv2-operator.md

 * Discuss generation of raw manifests & Helm charts
   * Using Kustomize
   * Limitations of Kustomize and tricks for getting around it, e.g. markers & sed scripts

+[1] Kubernetes is written in Go, so using Go advice feels particularly pertinent.